Fix: Celery Beat Not Working — Scheduled Tasks Not Running or Beat Not Starting

 Multiple Beat instances in Kubernetes — if your Beat pod restarts or you run multiple replicas, multiple Beat instances will run simultaneously, causing duplicate task execution.
 Always run exactly one Beat pod: set replicas: 1 and avoid HorizontalPodAutoscaler for the Beat deployment.

-For related Celery issues, see Fix: Celery Task Not Executing and Fix: Celery Task Not Received.
+For related Celery issues, see Fix: Celery Task Not Executing, Fix: Celery Task Not Received, Fix: Django Migration Conflict, and Fix: Redis Connection Refused.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.